Hrisi Gueorguieva, MD '19 on Matching into her First Choice Residency Program

 When Hrisi Gueorguieva moved from Bulgaria to Canada at age 9, it was a big adjustment for her and her family.
 But one thing that made the transition easier was their new family physician, whom they met soon after their move to Toronto.
 Although she was young at the time, she recalls how he went above and beyond to not only provide medical care, but also help them manage apartment issues, find employment and schools, and navigate other challenges associated with moving to a new country.

 Now, as a new graduate of AUC, Dr. Gueorguieva is looking forward to making a difference in her own patients’ lives.
-This summer, she’ll start residency at her 1st-choice program: Family Medicine at Drexel University / Hahnemann University Hospital in Philadelphia, PA.
+This summer, she’ll start residency at her 1st-choice program: Family Medicine at Drexel University College of Medicine in Philadelphia, PA.

 We caught up with Dr. Gueorguieva to learn about the path she took leading up to The MATCH™, her time at AUC and her goals for the future.

 What stands out about your AUC experience?